2018 5 Series

 The 530i returns 24 mpg in the city, 34 mpg on the highway, and 27 mpg in a combined cycle.
 The EPA rates the 530e at 29 mpg combined and 72 mpge.
 The 540i, the last model rated by the EPA, returns 21 mpg in the city, 30 mpg on the highway, and 24 combined.
 The aforementioned figures apply to the rear-wheel drive models.

-The entry-level 530i comes reasonably well equipped with features like 18-inch alloy wheels, LED headlights, LED fog lights, chrome-look exterior trim, power-folding and heated side mirrors, 16-way power-adjustable seats, SensaTec upholstery, real wood trim, a 12-speaker sound system, Bluetooth connectivity, a multi-function steering wheel, cruise control, a digital instrument cluster, navigation, a key-less ignition, automatic climate control, rain-sensing wipers, automatic headlights, ambient lighting, and a universal garage door opener.
+The entry-level 530i comes reasonably well equipped with features like 18-inch alloy wheels, LED headlights, chrome-look exterior trim, power-folding and heated side mirrors, 16-way power-adjustable seats, SensaTec upholstery, parking sensors, real wood trim, a 12-speaker sound system, Bluetooth connectivity, a multi-function steering wheel, cruise control, a digital instrument cluster, navigation, a key-less ignition, automatic climate control, rain-sensing wipers, automatic headlights, ambient lighting, and a universal garage door opener.

 BMW adds more standard features buyers move up in the 5 Series hierarchy.
-For example, the range-topping M550i boasts upgrades brakes, a body kit, a rear spoiler, 20-way power-adjustable seats, leather upholstery, 16-speaker sound system, a power-opening trunk lid, and parking sensors.
+For example, the range-topping M550i boasts upgrades brakes, a body kit, a rear spoiler, 20-way power-adjustable seats, leather upholstery, 16-speaker sound system, and a power-opening trunk lid.

 The list of standalone options includes a heated steering wheel, a head-up display, a Wi-Fi hotspot, a wireless charging pad, heated front seats, a surround sound-system, Apple CarPlay compatibility (which many auto-makers offer as standard), carbon fiber mirror caps, black kidney grilles, night vision, and a space-saver spare tire.

-BMW also offers several option packages including the Luxury and M Sport lines, the Premium Tier, the Executive Tier, the Driving Assistance Package, the Luxury Seating package, and the Lighting package.
+BMW also offers several option packages including the Luxury and M Sport lines, the Premium Tier, the Executive Tier, the Luxury Seating package, and the Lighting package.
 Note that some features that come standard on high-end models can be added to low-end cars at an extra cost.

 Every member of the 5 Series line-up comes with dual front, front side, and side curtain airbags in addition to stability and traction control systems.
-Electronic driving aids (like a forward collision warning) are optional on lower-end models (like the 530i) and standard on high-end variants.
+Every 5 comes with a long list of electronic driving aids including blind spot detection, lane departure warning, front collision warning, pedestrian warning, and city collision mitigation.

 The BMW 5 Series' main rivals are the Mercedes-Benz E-Class and the Audi A6.
 Buyers can also look at the Volvo S90, the Jaguar XF, the Lexus GS, and the Infiniti Q70.